 If you, as a homeowner, don’t meet the requirements, learning this sooner rather than later can save you time and allow you to explore other options.
 A home sale-leaseback such as EasyKnock doesn’t have an age limit and may be the alternative financial solution that’s right for you.

 Can you get a reverse mortgage with bad credit?
-Well, a reverse mortgage loan typically does not require a minimum amount of credit score.
-However, the reverse mortgage lender will instead look into the reasons why you obtained a bad credit score, along with other means, before deciding if you’re eligible or not.
+Well, a reverse mortgage loan typically does not require a minimum credit score.
+However, the reverse mortgage lender will instead look at your credit report and into the reasons why you obtained a bad credit score, along with other means, before deciding if you’re eligible or not.

 2. Debt Increases While Equity Decreases

 So, how much equity do you need for a reverse mortgage?
 The reverse mortgage lender will require at least 50% of your home equity.
-But now that the equity in your home is being converted into cash payments for you, the value of your home will decrease over time.
+But now that the equity in your home is being converted into cash payments for you, your home’s value will decrease over time.
 As the equity decreases, the interest and fees collected throughout the loan’s life increases.